foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 or in CCM.

 Slicing is required in case there is not enough space in CCM to fit the complete input tensors.
-In this case, the caller can copy a ‘slice’ of the input tensor into CCM, and the kernel produces a slice of the output tensor.
+In this case, the caller can copy a 'slice' of the input tensor into CCM, and the kernel produces a slice of the output tensor.
 These output slices can be combined into a full tensor.
 Because the tensor data does not have to be contiguous in memory, it is possible to create a (slice) tensor that points to a subset of the data of a larger